cakephp/docs/en/appendices/2-1-migration-guide.rst

 ==========

-The default exception rendering now includes more detailed stack traces including file exceprts and argument dumps for all functions in the stack.
+The default exception rendering now includes more detailed stack traces including file excerpts and argument dumps for all functions in the stack.

 Utility